neicnordic/puhuri-web/docs/resource-allocators.md

 or termination - are wrapped in an order.
 It is possible to have multiple actions of the same type in one order.
 Such actions are called Order items.

+### Listing offerings

 To create a new Allocation, one must first choose a specific Offering from available.
 Offering corresponds to a specific part of a shared resource that Resource Allocator can allocate.
 For example, it can be a national share of LUMI resources.
+Offerings can be visible to multiple allocators, however in the first iteration we plan to limit allocators with access to only their owned shares.

 User can fetch offerings and filter them by the following fields: